 The table itself it an old one, but another that has stood the test of time!
 I had so much fun mixing various affordable decor pieces.
 Starting with the top, the lamp is an insanely affordable Target find, and I love the petite size.
 Coffee table books are the perfect way to instantly elevate a table and can be really affordable.
 I bought both of these books used off Amazon.
 The houseplant was potted in a vintage bowl by my mom, and I have always loved it.
 She was nice enough to let me bring it into my bedroom and it’s since become one of my favorite pieces.
 The two candlestick holders are a family heirloom, which makes them so much for specious.

-Onto the shelves, I grabbed the pink candy bowl for $10 from Amazon and actually created my own candle with this set, also from Amazon!
+Onto the shelves, I grabbed the pink candy bowl for $10 from Amazon and actually created my own candle with this set, also from Amazon – check out my tutorial here and supplies here!
 It’s a lot easier than you might think.
-Here is a nice post on how to create your own candles.
 The white candle holder is a super affordable buy from target, filled with this simple candle.
 And lastly, the bud vases are such a budget-friendly way to add to diversity to your decor.
 I can’t wait to fill them with some pretty blooms from around the yard.

 The actual desk I’ve had with my since my high schools years, but its timeless style made it an easy keep.
 Would you believe me though, if I told you the chair was $50?